 We would love to hear from you and post your wonderful creations on our Facebook page to share with others.

 Included in the box please find - 1 large board with rows with holes, this is the Hand, the slim board with 3 holes is the spool holder and one bag of 17 – 3 1/2 inch “spindles” these are the large fingers - one bag of 13 – 2 ½ inch spindles or small fingers.
-One set of 14 - non-skid pads.
-Please stick on the back of the hand and spool holder as seen in Figure 1.
-This insures a firm work platform.
+One set of 8 - non-skid pads.
+Please stick one on each corner of the back of the hand and spool holder, this insures a firm work platform.

 Lets look at the face of the Hand, Figure 2.
 Notice the lines connecting the holes.
 This is so you can visually follow the row you are working on.
 Notice the “C”.
 This is the center loop of the bow.
 The hole nearest the nail is the base finger, or the center of the bottom of the bow.
 You will always have a finger in this position when make basic bows.
 Next notice the 1R-1L, 2R-2L, etc. After the center loop work outward to 1 Right then 1 Left.
 Now both sides of your bow are perfect.
 If you want a fuller bow move to 2 Right then 2 Left.
 This row of loops are ½” bigger than 1R-1L.
 Want a fuller bow – move on to 3 R-3L, etc.

 Now notice A-B-C-D-E. A set of 13 fingers has been included for 1” Ribbon and smaller to be used on Row A. The size of the bow is determined by which row you work on.
 Small Bow – Row A, then each letter B-C-D-E the bow becomes bigger.

 The fullness of the bow or how many loops the bow has is determined by how many times you go around each finger - C, 1R-1L, 2R-2L, etc. The style of the bow is determined by mixing the use of fingers on different rows, an example of this will follow.